 Once you have collected your ideas, plans and a draft of requirements, it’s now time to get advice from a trade professional on the scope of your bathroom renovation and a cost estimate.

-TIP: Before choosing a trade professional, check a tradesperson’s rating.
+TIP: Before hiring a trade professional, check a tradesperson’s ratings and reviews.
 Only people who have hired a tradesperson via Onlinetradesmen can submit a rating.

 - Baths, basin and showers

 - Cabinets and shelving